 Stanford Summer Session's Horizon Scholars program is a residential scholarship opportunity for low-income, high-achieving rising high school seniors who reside in the state of California to attend the High School Summer College program at little to no cost.

 Horizon Scholars students must enroll in and maintain 7 to 9 units of credit.
-You must take two academic courses, one of which is PWR 1D:Writing Well, An Introduction to College Writing.
+You must take two academic courses, one of which is PWR 1HZ: Introduction to College Writing.
 This 3-unit mandatory course covers critical reading, writing, and research skills that are applicable to any area of academic study.
 Students may take no more than one 1-unit athletics course.
 Program participants will select courses from the list for High School Summer College students provided at the Summer Session website.

 Advising and Academic Support